Niels-Bohr-Institute-XNS-StructBiophys/fit2dcorr/HOWTO_RUN.md

 							e.g. 002367.tiff 002345.tiff 1-a6.tif test.tif
 							it is possible to use multiple instances of +f option and to use +f in combination with +seq

-	+bc <bc[0] bc[1]				beam center x-y-coordinates applied for all images in filelist [pix] e.g. +bc 270.5 89.6
+	+bc <bc[0] bc[1]				beam center y and z coordinates applied for all images in file_list [pix] e.g. +bc 270.5 89.6
-							can be read automatically for SAXSLAB tifs if xml entry is included e.g. +bc auto
+							with auto argument, for SAXSLAB tifs it will be automatically read from each file if the xml entry is set: beamcenter_actual e.g. +bc auto

-	+sdd <sdd>					sample-detector-distance applied for all images in filelist [mm] e.g. +sdd 290
+	+sdd <sdd>					sample-detector-distance applied for all images in file_list [mm] e.g. +sdd 290
-							can be read automatically for SAXSLAB tifs if xml entry is included e.g. +sdd auto
+							with auto argument, for SAXSLAB tifs it will be automatically read from each file if the xml entry is set: detector_dist e.g. +sdd auto

-	+lambda <lambda>				wavelength applied for all images in filelist [Angstroem] e.g. +lambda 1.5418
+	+lambda <lambda>				wavelength applied for all images in file_list [Angstroem] e.g. +lambda 1.5418
-							can be read automatically for SAXSLAB tifs if xml entry is included e.g. +lambda auto
+							with auto argument, for SAXSLAB tifs it will be automatically read from each file if the xml entry is set: wavelength e.g. +lambda auto

-	+pix_size <pixsz_x pixsz_y>			pixel sizes of detector applied for all images in filelist [microns] e.g. +pix_size 172 172
+	+pix_size <pixsz_y pixsz_z>			pixel sizes of detector applied for all images in file_list [microns] e.g. +pix_size 172 172
-							can be read automatically for SAXSLAB tifs if xml entry / tif-header is included e.g. +pix_size auto
+							with auto argument, for SAXSLAB tifs it will be automatically read from each file if the xml entry is set: pix_size with auto argument, for PILATUS tifs it will be automatically read from each file (via # Pixel_size) e.g. +pix_size auto

-	-subtract <file_b vol_fract_b>			option to subtract a background file file_b scaled by volume fraction vol_fract_b from all files in filelist the subtraction is done with the 1D azimuthally averaged data, i.e. NOT on the 2D images (and then averaged)
+	-subtract <file_b vol_fract_b>			option to subtract a background file file_b scaled by volume fraction vol_fract_b from all files in file_list the subtraction is done with the 1D azimuthally averaged data, i.e. NOT on the 2D images (and then averaged)

-	-abs_units <cf d T t (d_b T_b t_b) >		absolute units calibration applied for all images in filelist
+	-abs_units <cf d T t (cf_b d_b T_b t_b)>	absolute units calibration applied for all images in file_list
-							where: calibration factor cf [cps], sample thickness d [cm], Transmission T [0...1] and exposure time t [s] d, T, and t can be read automatically for SAXSLAB tifs if xml entries are included e.g. -abs_units 0.7 0.1 0.2456 3600
+							where:
+							     cf (cf_b) - sample (background) calibration factor [1/cps]
+							     d (d_b) - sample (background) thickness [cm] T (T_b) - sample (background) transmission [0...1]
+							     t (t_b) - sample (background) exposure time [s] with auto argument, for SAXSLAB tifs cf will be automatically calculated (with pix_size and sdd) from each file if the xml entry is set: saxsconf_Izero with auto argument, for SAXSLAB tifs d will be automatically read from each file if the xml entry is set: sample_thickness with auto argument, for SAXSLAB tifs d will be automatically read from each file if the xml entry is set: sample_transfact) with auto argument, for SAXSLAB tifs d will be automatically read from each file if the xml entry is set: det_exposure_time with auto argument, for PILATUS tifs t will be automatically read from each file (via # Exposure_time) e.g. -abs_units 0.7 0.1 0.2456 3600
 							     -abs_units 0.7 auto auto auto
 							     -abs_units 0.7 auto 0.1 auto
 							     -abs_units 0.7 0.1 0.2456 auto
+							     -abs_units auto auto auto auto
-							if -subtract option is used also d_b, T_b and t_b for the background file must be appended ! e.g. -abs_units 0.7 auto auto auto auto auto auto -abs_units 0.7 0.1 0.234 auto 0.1 0.221 auto
+							if -subtract option is used also cf_b, d_b, T_b and t_b for the background file must be appended ! e.g. -abs_units 0.72 auto auto auto 0.69 auto auto auto
+							     -abs_units 0.72 0.1 0.234 auto 0.69 0.1 0.221 auto
+							     -abs_units auto 0.15 auto auto auto 0.15 auto auto
+							     -abs_units auto auto auto auto auto auto auto auto

 	-qscale <Qscale>				Q_nm-1 for "Q [1/nm]" (default), Q_A-1 for "Q [1/A]", s_nm-1 for "s [1/nm]", s_A-1 for "s [1/A]"

-	-l <ranges>					list(s) of lines to skip in all averaged files, multiple instances are possible !
-							CSV lists and / or range specifications possible e.g. -l 1:1:3
+	-l <ranges>					list(s) of lines to skip in all averaged files, multiple instances are possible ! comma separated lists and / or range specifications possible e.g. -l 1:1:3
 							     -l 3,4,5,6,235,236
 							     -l 2:3:14
 							     -l 3,4,5,6,235,236 -l 100:1:121
 							note that other options like -nonnegative (considered first when writing output) might affect line numbers too!

-	-rad_st <rad_st>				start inner radius for radial distance [pix] applied for all images in filelist default is 0.0 [pix], for modes av == 0 & 2 only
+	-rad_st <rad_st>				start inner radius for radial distance [pix] applied for all images in file_list default is 0.0 [pix], for modes av == 0 & 2 only

-	-rad_end <rad_end>				end outer radius for radial distance [pix] applied for all images in filelist will be automatically calculated by default from the most distant corner of the image with respect to the bc OR
+	-rad_end <rad_end>				end outer radius for radial distance [pix] applied for all images in file_list will be automatically calculated by default from the most distant corner of the image with respect to the bc OR
-	-max_2theta <max_2theta>			maximum 2theta angle applied for all images in filelist will be automatically calculated by default from the most distant corner of the image with respect to the bc
+	-max_2theta <max_2theta>			maximum 2theta angle applied for all images in file_list
+							will be automatically calculated by default from the most distant corner of the image with respect to the bc

-	-rad_bins <rad_bins>				number of radial bins [integer] applied for all images in filelist will be automatically calculated by default from the most distant corner of the image to the bc and the pix_size for -av 0 and -rad_bins 1 the azimuthal intensity is exported as chi file for a (partial) ring / sector that, is defined by rad_st, rad_end (or max_2theta), azi_st, azi_end and azi_bins
+	-rad_bins <rad_bins>				number of radial bins [integer] applied for all images in file_list will be automatically calculated by default from the most distant corner of the image to the bc and the pix_size for -av 0 and -rad_bins 1 the azimuthal intensity is exported as chi file for a (partial) ring / sector that, is defined by rad_st, rad_end (or max_2theta), azi_st, azi_end and azi_bins

-	-azi_st <azi_st>				start azimuthal angle [deg] applied for all images in filelist default is 0.0 [deg], for modes av == 0 & 2 only
+	-azi_st <azi_st>				start azimuthal angle [deg] applied for all images in file_list default is 0.0 [deg], for modes av == 0 & 2 only

-	-azi_end <azi_end>				end azimuthal angle [deg] applied for all images in filelist default is 360.0 [deg], for modes av == 0 & 2 only
+	-azi_end <azi_end>				end azimuthal angle [deg] applied for all images in file_list default is 360.0 [deg], for modes av == 0 & 2 only

-	-azi_bins <azi_bins>				number of azimuthal bins [integer] applied for all images in filelist by default will be computed from azi_st and azi_end in 1 [deg] steps, for modes av == 0 & 2 only
+	-azi_bins <azi_bins>				number of azimuthal bins [integer] applied for all images in file_list by default will be computed from azi_st and azi_end in 1 [deg] steps, for modes av == 0 & 2 only

 	-pol_fac <pol_fac>				polarisation factor